UniversalScientificTechnologies/xDOS_doc/AIRDOS/stratospheric_balloons.md

 ![Stratospheric balloon takeoff under high wind](balloon_wind_takeoff.jpg)

 This is one of the reasons for the parallel development of the [TF-G2 autogyro](https://docs.thunderfly.cz/instruments/TF-G2) UAV platform — a controllable carrier that can position the same detectors in or near a storm cell with much higher reliability than an uncontrolled balloon.
 The latest [AIRDOS03](/airdos/AIRDOS03) variant was designed specifically for that UAV use.

+## Available platform — TF-B1 balloon kit

+The avionics that flew the later FIK missions has been productized as the **[TF-B1 stratospheric balloon kit](https://docs.thunderfly.cz/instruments/TF-B1/)**, available from ThunderFly.
+The kit is a complete carrier: airframe, TF-ATMON avionics with redundant telemetry (TFSIK01 + TFLORA01), GNSS tracking and recovery beacon, modular UART payload interface, and battery system suitable for stratospheric temperatures.
+Any AIRDOS-, SPACEDOS- or GEODOS-class detector can be attached as a TF-ATMON payload without writing platform-specific firmware — the on-board logger records the payload data together with synchronized environment and trajectory information out of the box.

+For groups planning a stratospheric campaign without first having to develop their own balloon avionics, TF-B1 is the recommended starting point.

 ## Related publications